 "The maximal cytoprotective effect against absolute ethanol (AE)-induced gastric

 mucosal lesion was observed 1 hour after propolis extract administration.
-A
+It was

 concluded that the gastric protective mechanism of propolis ethanol extract was

-due, at least in part, to its ability to inhibit LPO, and hence indirectly
+due, at least in part, to its ability to inhibit lipid peroxidation, and hence indirectly

 protect the gastric mucosa from oxidative stress.